WebSocket Bus

 URL: wss://cl-o.{domain}/ws/bus

 Authentication: Required — the client is authenticated at connection time via the Axum auth middleware.
-Once connected, the client is registered in the BroadcastManager which tracks active connections per tenant.
+Once connected, the connection is registered in the BroadcastManager per (tenant, user), so broadcasts can target a whole tenant or a single user.

 Message Protocol